 AREF Is A Tax-Exempt Organization

-The Internal Revenue Service (IRS) has approved the American Retirees Education Foundation (AREF) as a tax-exempt organization that is eligible to receive tax-deductible charitable contributions.
+The Internal Revenue Service (IRS) has approved the American Retirees Education Foundation (AREF) as a tax-exempt organization that is eligible to receive tax-deductible charitable donations.
 Click here to access the IRS website for documentation on the AREF’s tax-exempt authorization.

 AREF Chairman’s Message